Azure/azure-sphere-gallery/.github/pull_request_template.md

 - [ ] I have performed a self-review of my own contribution
 - [ ] I have provided comments where appropriate
 - [ ] I have updated the repository's [README.md](https://github.com/Azure/azure-sphere-gallery/blob/main/README.md) to index this project
-- [ ] I have added/updated licence(s) for this project as appropriate
+- [ ] I have added/updated license(s) for this project as appropriate
 - [ ] I have permission to publish this content (in case the content was collaborative)
 - [ ] I have verified that my content does not contain sensitive information (PII, Microsoft PI, etc.) and is safe to open source